Upright Feeding Bottle: A New Parent’s Friendly Guide

 Is paced bottle feeding the same as upright feeding?

-Paced bottle feeding is a feeding technique that slows the milk flow and mimics breastfeeding by allowing the baby to control the pace of feeding.
+Paced bottle feeding is a technique that slows milk flow, mimicking breastfeeding by letting the baby control feeding pace.
 Upright feeding refers to the baby’s position during feeding.
-These methods work together; feeding in an upright position while practicing paced feeding can improve digestion, reduce reflux and promote responsive feeding.
+These methods complement each other—feeding upright while practicing paced feeding improves digestion, reduces reflux, and supports responsive feeding.

 When should I transition my baby from bottle feeding to a cup?

-According to pediatric guidelines most babies can start transitioning from bottle to cup between 12-24 months.
-This transition supports oral development and encourages independent drinking skills.
+Most babies can start transitioning from bottle to cup between 12 and 24 months.
+This supports oral development and encourages independent drinking skills.